GuillemFo/Minishell/Infor/readme.md

 								◦ cd with only a relative or absolute path
 								◦ pwd with no options
 								◦ export with no options
-								◦ unset with no options
+								◦ unset with no options "Delete variables"
 								◦ env with no options or arguments
 								◦ exit with no options